YoshiiPlayzz/FuCan/README.md

 - Overview of exams

 ## Known bugs / TODO
-- [] navigation bar isn't responsive
+- navigation bar isn't responsive
-- [] there are no messages displayed on the message page
+- there are no messages displayed on the message page
+- resources (like fontawesome) aren't loaded correctly...
+- make logo fitting to dark mode
+- english page is not working correctly
+- ~~If there are no appointments on "My TUCan" there will nothing be replaced~~